craigpaul/laravel-postmark/UPGRADE.md

 # Upgrade Guide

+## From v3.0 to v3.1

+If you are manually constructing PostmarkTransport for any reason, the list of dependencies has change and now includes an array for passing in Guzzle options to the Laravel HTTP client.

 ## From v2.11 to v3.0

 With the release of Laravel 9 came an upgrade to Symfony 6, which included adoption of their new `symfony/mailer` component.
 That meant a complete re-write of this package, which means there are a few things you'll want to check out during the upgrade process.